democracyworks/kehaar-mount/README.md

 ## Rationale

+See also, [ADR: Best practices for using mount with kehaar][ADR-10]

 Kehaar has its own state management system in the `kehaar.configured` namespace.
 Unfortunately, due to the way it binds queue publishers to channels, and queue consumers to functions, this system doesn't allow reloading a